What is Clinical Somatic Therapy and what conditions can it help?

-Clinical Somatic Therapy is a re-patterning process, and as such, it requires repetition to re-build patterns.
+Clinical Somatic Therapy is a re-patterning process and, as such, it requires repetition to re-build patterns.
 To retain your brain and maximise the benefits, it is important to come for a short series of 60-minute sessions.

-These sessions re-pattern your muscles over a period, so the brain learns how to relax properly and reset overly tight muscles.
+These sessions re-pattern your muscles over a period, so the brain learns how to properly relax and reset overly tight muscles.
 You will also be taught the exercises to continue at home.
 The goal is to provide you with the necessary tools to improve your posture, movement and function on your own, so you can return to a state of personal comfort.

 Training and Certification